copystar/do15/README.md

 ### Combine the kml file with the Wikipedia table of TPL branch opening dates using Google Fusion Tables

 Google Fusion Tables is a Google product that adds visualization to structured data.
-Alternatively, these data tables could be combined using command-line tools.
+Alternatively, these data tables could be combined using command-line tools or using services such as CartoDB.

 #### First we will import our combined-library.data.kml file